processone/rtb/README.md

 - **disconnect_interval**: `pos_integer() | false`

   An interval to wait before forcing disconnect.
+The value is in **seconds**.
+  The default is 600 (10 minutes).
 If stream management is enabled (this is the default, see `sm` option), then the session will be resumed after a random timeout between 1 and the value of `max` attribute of `<enabled/>` element reported by the server.
   Otherwise, the next reconnection attempt will be performed according